ronnieholm/FSharp-onion-architecture-sample/README.md

 # Scrum clean architecture sample

-*Got comments or questions?
+*Got a comment or a question?
 Don't hesitate to drop me an email or open an issue.*

 This sample focuses on applying functional constructs over cluing together libraries and frameworks.
 It substitutes the .NET dependency injection